AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Attribute Scores.md

 Each ability also has a modifier, derived from the score and ranging from -5 (for an ability score of 1) to +10 (for a score of 30).
 To determine an ability modifier, subtract 10 from the ability score and then divide the total by 2 (round down).
 Because attribute modifiers affect almost every attack roll, ability check, and saving throw, attribute modifiers come up in play more often than their associated scores.

+### Attribute Increase

+When you reach 2nd [[Progression and Levels|level]], and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
+As normal, you can't increase an attribute score above 20 using this feature.